BELUSA-PSiruno/BELUSA-PSiruno/README.md

 <hr/>

-- 🔭 On the BI team at BEL USA LLC - dashboards, pipelines, and the tooling around them
+- 🔭 On the BI team at BEL USA LLC - Redshift warehouse, ETL pipelines, and the reporting on top
+- 🛠️ Also the software half: Lambda services, an outbound dialer on DynamoDB, and CLI tooling nobody sees but everyone depends on
 - 🌱 Currently learning forward deployed engineering - where the critical dependency is the one person who understands the schema, and she's on leave
 - 👯 Open to collaborating on order management tooling - I've built enough of it to have opinions
 - 💬 Ask me about Python and JavaScript.
 I will over-explain